Terms of Business

 Cancellation by You

 Travers & Co.
-Insurances reserves the right to request additional information that may be required in order to comply with the Anti-Money Laundering requirements of the Criminal Justice (Money Laundering and Terrorist Financing) Act 2010, as amended by the Criminal Justice Act 2013 and the Criminal Justice (Money Laundering and Terrorist Financing) (Amendment) Act 2018.
+Insurances Ltd. reserves the right to request additional information that may be required in order to comply with the Anti-Money Laundering requirements of the Criminal Justice (Money Laundering and Terrorist Financing) Act 2010, as amended by the Criminal Justice Act 2013, the Criminal Justice (Money Laundering and Terrorist Financing) (Amendment) Acts 2018 and 2021.
 Any suspicious transactions will be reported to the Gardaí and Revenue in line with regulatory rules.

 CONFLICTS OF INTEREST

 In some cases, we may be a party to a profit-share arrangement with Insurers/Product Producers.
-Agreements to this effect are in place with the following: Aviva, Brokerline Direct, RSA, Zurich, Axa, Premium Credit and Travelers.
+Agreements to this effect are in place with the following: Brokerline Direct, Axa, Premium Credit, Travelers and Liberty.
 Any business arranged with these providers on your behalf is placed with them as they are at the time of placement the most suitable to meet your requirements taking all relevant information, demands and needs into account.

 A right to compensation will arise only: